Geelong’s drinking water is predominantly sourced from forested catchments on the upper Barwon and Moorabool rivers.

 Water is fed via a 57 kilometre channel to the Wurdee Boluc storage reservoir, south of Winchelsea.
 The Wurdee Boluc channel also takes water from smaller tributaries and diversions en-route.

-Water is filtered, disinfected and fluoridated at the Wurdee Boluc Water Treatment Plant before being delivered to customers throughout the greater Geelong region, Bellarine peninsula and surf coast via a network of pipes, pumping stations, storage basins and tanks.
+Water is filtered, disinfected and fluoridated at the Wurdee Boluc Water Treatment Plant before being delivered to customers throughout the greater Geelong region, Bellarine Peninsula and Surf Coast via a network of pipes, pumping stations, covered storage basins and tanks.

-A number of reservoirs north of Geelong comprise the upper Moorabool river system.
+A number of reservoirs in the Brisbane Ranges north of Geelong comprise the upper Moorabool river system.
 The Korweinguboora, Bostock and Stony Creek reservoirs make up the East Moorabool system, while Lal Lal reservoir, near Ballarat, is the main storage on the West Moorabool River.
 Lal Lal Reservoir is jointly managed by Barwon Water and Central Highlands Water, with Barwon Water allowed one third of its water.

 Water from the Moorabool catchments is filtered, disinfected and fluoridated at the Moorabool Water Treatment Plant at She Oaks.
 The treated water is gravity-fed to storages around Geelong, as well as the townships of Meredith and Lethbridge.

-An underground aquifer deep below Barwon Downs supplies the Geelong region when surface water supplies are low.
+An underground aquifer deep below Barwon Downs can boost water supplies when surface water storages are low.

 Six bores, between 300 and 630 metres deep can extract up to 55 million litres a day, depending on demand.